 - Planning next steps for care

-Step 5: Follow up with your prescribing specialist (1-2 appointments)
+Step 4: Establish care with your prescribing specialist (1-2 appointments)

-Meet with a gender health endocrinologist or gynecologist to establish care and discuss the process for beginning puberty blockers, menstrual suppression, and/or gender-affirming hormones.
+Meet with a gender health endocrinologist to establish care and discuss the process for beginning puberty blockers, menstrual suppression, and/or gender-affirming hormones.

 Develop a plan and timeline for beginning gender-affirming treatment.